labode/volume_py/README.md

 - reads .nrrd into numpy array
 - counts distinct labels in array
 - counts number of occurrences (= number of voxels) per label
-- writes the measurements into .csv
+- writes the measurements into a .csv

 ## Requirements
 Required packages are listed in requirements.txt and can be installed using pip as follows:\